lpsinger/userguide/tutorial/skymaps.rst

 They are FITS image files and can be manipulated and viewed with many commonplace FITS tools.
 However, they are a little unusual in two regards.
-First, since they are all-sky images, they are stored in the :term:`HEALPix` projection, a format that is used for Planck_ all-sky CMB maps and by Aladin for hierarchical, progressively refined, all-sky survey images (HiPS_).
+First, since they are all-sky images, they are stored in the :term:`HEALPix` [#HEALPixFramework]_ projection, a format that is used for Planck_ all-sky CMB maps and by Aladin for hierarchical, progressively refined, all-sky survey images (HiPS_).
 Second, the value stored at each pixel is the probability that the gravitational-wave source is within that pixel.

 .. figure:: https://healpix.jpl.nasa.gov/images/healpixGridRefinement.jpg
    :alt: HEALPix projection